 Wind can erode coastal landforms through processes such as:

-• Deflation, which removes loose particles from the surface.
+• Deflation, which removes loose particles from the surface, leaving behind a lag of coarser material or desert pavement.

-• abrasion, where wind-driven sand impacts surfaces and wears them down.
+• Abrasion (or corrasion), where wind-driven sand impacts rock surfaces and wears them down, forming ventifacts, grooves, and polished surfaces.

-• Formation of features like dunes and blowouts.
+• Formation of features like blowouts—depressions in sand dunes caused by persistent wind removal.

 Sand Dunes